Mdbaker19/Java-TextGame-V2/README.md

 # Java-TextGame-V2
-Re make of the java text game again, will be made better this time
+Re make of the java text game
+Looking for feedback and ideas!